 Due to the slower than expected adoption of the product since its initial launch relative to the Company's estimates and the increased variance noted between the Company's forecast model and actual results in the three months ended June 30, 2019, the Company utilized a third-party expert in the second quarter of 2019 to reassess the market and expectations for the Zalviso product.
 Key findings from the third-party study included: the post-surgical PCA (Patient-Controlled Analgesia) market being smaller than previously forecasted; the higher price of the product relative to alternative therapies, the product not being used as a replacement for systemic opioids and the design of the delivery device, which is pre-filled for up to three days of treatment, which limited its use for procedures with anticipated shorter recovery times.
-Based on this analysis and the impact to the projected salesbased royalties and milestones, the Company wrote down the fair value of the royalty asset by \$60.0 million in the second quarter of 2019.
+Based on this analysis and the impact to the projected sales-based royalties and milestones, the Company wrote down the fair value of the royalty asset by \$60.0 million in the second quarter of 2019.

 The estimated fair value of the royalty right at December 31, 2019, was determined by using a discounted cash flow analysis related to the expected future cash flows to be received.
 This asset is classified as a Level 3 asset, as the Company's valuation utilized significant unobservable inputs, including estimates as to the probability and timing of future sales of the licensed product.
 The discounted cash flow was based upon expected royalties from sales of licensed product over approximately a thirteen-year period.
 The estimated fair value of the asset is subject to variation should those cash flows vary significantly from the Company's estimates.
 An evaluation of those estimates, discount rate utilized and general market conditions affecting fair market valuation is performed for each reporting period.
-A third-party expert is engaged to assist management with the development of its estimate of the asset could increase or decrease by 2.5%, the fair value of the asset could increase or decrease by \$0.3 million, respectively.
+A third-party expert is engaged to assist management with the development of its estimate of the expected future cash flows, when deemed necessary.
+Should the expected royalties increase or decrease by 2.5%, the fair value of the asset could increase or decrease by \$0.3 million, respectively.
 Significant judgment is required in selecting the appropriate discount rate.
 The discount rate utilized was approximately 13.4%.
-Should this discount rate increase or decrease by \$1.2 million or increase by \$1.4 million, respectively.
+Should this discount rate increase or decrease by 2.5%, the fair value of this asset could decrease by \$1.2 million or increase by \$1.4 million, respectively.
 As of December 31, 2019, the Company's discounted cash flow analysis reflects its expectations as to the amount and timing of future cash flows up to the valuation date.